holdenellismain/holdenellis/README.md

 # Holden Ellis
 <a href="www.linkedin.com/in/holden-ellis-74b820282"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a student at UC Santa Barbara majoring in Statistics and Data Science
+I am a student at UC Santa Barbara majoring in Statistics and Data Science.
+Below are personal projects that I have done in order to practice my existing skills and learn new ones.

-## Objective

-I hope to continue to learn data analysis.

 ## Skills